Henry "Crip" Heard: Career

 Heard faced many challenges as he traveled about America performing for audiences during the Jim Crow era.
 One example came in 1959, when Heard was in Atlanta, Georgia preparing to go to Canada for an Easter engagement; a gunman robbed him of approximately $1,000 in cash and jewelry.
 In 1960, Heard had a bad fall, possibly as the result of a stroke, breaking several bones.
 This may have been the end of his professional dance career.

 He had retired from dancing for a living by 1971, when a newspaper article reported that he was working in a clerical position, driving his own car, living independently at home in Chicago, and interested in helping people with disabilities, although he was still appearing occasionally in nightclubs as late as 1986 when he appeared on a revue on Chicago's south side.
 Heard asserted that disabled people make great employees, partly because they are eager to work.
 Critical of the minimally rewarding work available via charitable organizations such as Goodwill Industries, Heard wanted to see more training programs in the private sector, saying that, "There are thousands of perfectly healthy people holding down big paying jobs that could be done as well or better by the handicapped.
 All they need is the training."
 Heard was disappointed that the only work serving the disabled community that he could find was as an unpaid volunteer, but he continued with it.
 In 1975, a Chicago newspaper praised Heard, describing him as, "a clerk in the office of the 34th Ward Bureau of Sanitation, [who] has turned his handicap into an asset.
 This week he is sponsoring a dinner for handicapped youngsters at Illinois Research hospital."

+Death and legacy

 When Heard died in 1991, the Illinois legislature recognized his death.
-A decade later, the documentary film It's Black Entertainment included Heard among its roster of accomplished African-American dancers, showing the clip of him from Boarding House Blues.